zodiacon/syllabi/README.md

 # Syllabi

-Syllabi for various classes I teach.
+Syllabi for some classes I teach.
+If you're interested, get in touch by writing to zodiacon@live.com.